 - For about 10 minutes, the road leading up to the Dusun is only big enough to fit one car.
 If you’re going uphill and approach an oncoming car, let them reverse to a safe spot for you to pass.
 We tried to help by reversing into a small grassy area and ended up taking off the front number plate.
 (Get insurance guys!)

 - There are 3 big ceiling fans in the open living area which blow away the mosquitos, but don’t forget to bring repellant.
 You may also wish to bring your own coils.

 - They have heaps of candle holders but no tea lights.
 It would be nice for some added ambience in the evening should you have some spare.

-- The altitude can make it a little chilly in the mornings and evenings, so you may wish to pack some comfy trousers and a light jumper (note: I have however fully acclimatised to Malaysian weather!)
+- The altitude can make it a little chilly in the mornings and evenings, so pack some comfy trousers and a light jumper (note: I have however fully acclimatised to Malaysian weather!)

 - When I arrived, I asked if there was a key for our house.
 I was told no, so I didn’t even bother asking about the internet!
-They do have the internet however, but I’m not sure how strong it was.
-We used our 4G coverage the whole time.
+They do have the internet, but I can’t vouch for how strong it was as we used our 4G coverage the whole time.

 Fancy going?
 Pin it for later!